aoanla/aoanla.github.io/posts/highlights/2019/weekendhighlights-25052019/index.rst

 .. __: http://flattrackstats.com/node/110039

 `Chillanrolleros`_ host the semi-finals of Chilean Men's National tournament, Torneo X Men for 2019.
 As with previous coverage of the Torneo X Men, there's almost nothing public about this event, and we can't even confirm the venue!
+(It's since become more clear that this is also the finals of the Torneo X, on the Sunday.
+Standby for more info as it is made public.)

 .. _Chillanrolleros: https://www.instagram.com/chillanrolleros_derbyclub

 - Bototos Bandidos (Valparaíso) versus Indomitos (Valdivia M)
 - Terror SQuad (Santiago M) versus Chillanrolleros (Chillán M)
+- (Losers for 3rd Place) Sunday
+- (Winners for 1st Place) Sunday

 Event starts: 1200 Sat (first bout)